ABOUT US

 User-Friendly Platforms

-In 2017, European DataWarehouse launched two powerful new platforms, EDITOR and EDvance.
+In 2017, European DataWarehouse launched two powerful new platforms, EDitor and EDvance.

 EDvance was designed to allow users access to rich, seamless loan & bond level data, in an easy, convenient and interactive way.
 To this day, it provides users a completely new way to access loan and bond level data and aimed to meet the requirements of investors, analysts and researchers.